-The per capita income in Kimberly in 2010 was $26,143, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $104,572 for a family of four.
+The per capita income in Kimberly in 2018 was $31,849, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $127,396 for a family of four.
 However, Kimberly contains both very wealthy and poor people as well.

 The people who call Kimberly home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kimberly residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kimberly include Dutch, Irish, Polish, and French .
+The greatest number of Kimberly residents report their race to be White, followed by Asian.
+Important ancestries of people in Kimberly include German, Dutch, Irish, French, and Polish.

 The most common language spoken in Kimberly is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and Italian.